crowdagger/crowbook/README.md

 [![Build Status](https://travis-ci.org/lise-henry/crowbook.svg?branch=master)](https://travis-ci.org/lise-henry/crowbook)

-Render a markdown book in HTML, Epub or PDF.
+Render a book written in markdown to HTML, Epub or PDF.

 Crowbook's purpose is to allow you to automatically generate multiple outputs formats from a book written in Markdown.
 Its main focus is